 2. Hardwire versus plug in

 The plug in type is obviously the easier option since you can do it yourself.
 You might encounter a problem if there are no power outlets available where you want them, or if you prefer the wires to be out of sight.
 If you have no such issues, a plug in type might be the better option.
 If you have a short budget of labor for the installation of low voltage cabinet lighting you should select a plug in way.

 3. Dim versus no dim

 It is usually better to get lights you can dim.
 It does mean investing a little money for dimmers, but you will have more control over the amount of light you get at any given time.
-Dimmer lights mean savings in energy, which is a good thing if you do not need the kitchen to be very bright.
+Dimmer lights under cabinets mean savings in energy, which is a good thing if you do not need the kitchen to be very bright.

 When you have dimmers, you can adjust the light intensity to the needs of different people.
 Some people are sensitive to light, so they prefer less glare and intensity for their lights.
 Dimmers also let you set the mood according to the occasion.